leahkemp/nesi_A100s_parabricks_benchmarking/A100s_parabricks_benchmarking.md

 ### Export paths

-This is required to bind the paths to the singularity container, Dini could set this up in the build for the non-trial version of parabricks, but it's too much unnecesary work for now
+This is required to bind the paths to the singularity container, Dini could set this up to be done automatically in the build for the non-trial version of parabricks, but it's too much unnecessary work for now while we're just using a trial licence

 ```bash
 export SINGULARITYENV_LD_LIBRARY_PATH="\${LD_LIBRARY_PATH}:${LD_LIBRARY_PATH}"